RCIC-UCI-Public/website-rcic/docs/source/storage/crsp-annex.rst

 --------

-CRSP was procured in 2018 and deployed into production in 2019 and is  *at capacity* with no practical path to expand its local storage to accomodate new (large) storage requests.
-RCIC has been in the process of procuring a replacement for CRSP (called CRSP-2) to double storage capacity, have  significant room to grow, and meet the needs of UCI's research community for another
+CRSP was procured in 2018 and deployed into production in 2019 and is  *at capacity* with no practical path to expand its local storage to accommodate new (large) storage requests.
+RCIC has been in the process of procuring a replacement for CRSP (called
+CRSP-2) to double storage capacity, have  significant room to grow, and meet the needs of UCI's research community for another
 5-6 year cycle.
 This procurement process began in January 2023 and is still ongoing.